Refusal rules often use religion as an excuse to discriminate against patients and deny people health care.

-According to a recent survey, the overwhelming majority of voters do not believe health care workers should be able to deny people care based on personal objections.
+According to one survey, the overwhelming majority of voters don't believe health care workers should be able to deny people care based on personal objections.
 The measures compound existing barriers to health care faced by transgender patients.
 Thirty-three percent of transgender people have reportedly been mistreated while getting care, and 29 percent say they have been refused care due to their gender identity.
 Religious refusal laws also mean women of color — who have historically been denied access to quality health care due to racist and discriminatory policies — face decreased access to health care because hospitals in their neighborhoods are more likely to be religiously affiliated.

 Mainstream medical groups have recognized the negative effects that refusal laws can have on patients and have called for patient protections.
 The American College of Obstetricians and Gynecologists (ACOG) says refusals should be “limited if they constitute an imposition of religious or moral beliefs on patients, negatively affect a patient's health, are based on scientific misinformation, or create or reinforce racial or socioeconomic inequalities.”

 Growing efforts to use religion as an excuse to discriminate

 The Trump-Pence administration, which promotes employers’ religious beliefs over a woman’s ability to access affordable birth control, has repeatedly fought to eliminate Obama’s bypass measure.
 In 2017, the Trump-Pence administration issued birth control rules that would allow virtually any employer or university to deny coverage to its employees and students.
 In early 2018, the administration proposed its broader religious refusal rule, expanding health care workers’ ability to deny people care.